GrandEchoWhiskey/grandechowhiskey/README.md

 -->

 ### Hi, I'm Eric from Poland.
-#### I'm currently working on a game very simmilar to zelda, that's because I'm a CS50 student, and currently I'm on the CS50 Game Development course.
+#### I'm currently working on a game very simmilar to zelda, that's because I'm a CS50 student, currently taking the CS50 Game Development course.
 #### I've finished 2 courses from CS50:
-  - ##### CS50's Introduction to Computer Science
+  - ##### Introduction to Computer Science
-  - ##### CS50's Introduction to Artificial Intelligence with Python
+  - ##### Introduction to Artificial Intelligence with Python